Children with congenital (present at birth) heart disease may grow or develop more slowly than other children. For example:

 Provide your child with a variety of toys and other objects that stimulate his or her senses of hearing, vision, touch, and smell, even while in the hospital.
 Bring items from home, or ask the hospital staff if they can provide stimulating objects for your child.
 Many hospitals have special departments designed to help nurture your child's emotional and physical well-being while he or she is a patient.

-A physical therapist can be of assistance in providing exercises that are safe for children of all ages to encourage their development.
-Ask your child's doctor or nurse if there are any limitations regarding physical stimulation and exercise.
+A physical therapist can help provide exercises that are safe for children of all ages to encourage their development.
+Ask your child's doctor or nurse if there are any limitations on physical stimulation and exercise.

-Allow your child to participate in everyday family activities, within his or her physical limitations.
+Allow your child to participate in everyday family activities as much as he or she can tolerate.
 Children also learn new skills from interaction with brothers, sisters, and friends.

 Advances in the treatment of children with congenital heart disease have grown tremendously.

-These children, however, are seldom “cured,” and the most complex defects often require multiple medications and other therapies.
-Complications may develop and repeat interventional and/or surgical procedures may be required.
+These children, however, are seldom “cured,” and the most complex defects often require multiple medicines and other therapies.
+Complications may develop and repeat interventional or surgical procedures may be required.

 Issues related to lifestyle and well-being are important for these children.
-Such issues include, but are not limited to, the following:
+Such issues include:

 College and career choice